 - Students are notified that a referral has been received by the Office of Community Standards.
-Based upon the information contained in the incident referral, the Director of Community Standards includes the violations that are assessed to the student.
+Based upon the information contained in the incident referral, the Assistant Dean of Student Life/Director of Community Standards includes the violations that are assessed to the student.
 Sanctions are rendered that are in line with the factors of Student Conduct History, previously established baselines, and details from the incident itself - 2.
 Students are provided the opportunity to: - a.
 Accept the violations, outcomes, and sanctions5 - b.
 Request/Appear a Conduct Conference